Monday, July 19, 2021

 Royal Purple Smoke Tree

-Tom and Julie Hoffman off of the powercat Next Adventure rode their bikes from Lock 15 back to our little commune at Lock 14.
+Gold Loopers, Tom and Julie Hoffman off of the powercat Next Adventure rode their bikes from Lock 15 back to our little commune at Lock 14.
 They told us to come visit them and to make sure to stop off at the Amish Store nearby.
-We made two trips to Lock 15 and the Dutch Country Market, which felt like a step into the past.
-The shelves were filled with every kind of flour you could imagine, in huge plastic bags.
-They had a wonderful deli where you could buy meats, cheese and sandwiches.
-They were stocked with an odd collection of staples but their bakery was amazing.
-The sign said they only bake on Friday.
+We made two trips to Lock 15 and the Dutch Country Market.
+If felt like stepping into the past as we walked among shelves filled with every kind of flour you could imagine.
+The market was stocked with an odd collection of staples and there was a wonderful deli where you could buy meats, cheese and sandwiches.
+The bakery was amazing.
+A sign indicated they only bake on Friday.
 Every other day, the baked goods were marked down.
 We bought moon pies for fifty cents that were huge and so sweet that our teeth hurt!
 The Amish were gracious and friendly to us.

 Fort Plain Trading Post on our bike route